Jack and the Beanstalk Pantomime Characters: A Complete Guide

 Jack Trot and Simon Trot

-Simon also shares a lovely two-hander with Dame Trot: a milk bottle sorting routine in Scene Three, where Simon reads names from a customer record book and each one doubles as the next word in Dame Trot's story about how she met their late father.
-It rewards a pair of actors who can build genuine comic rhythm together rather than just trading lines.
+Simon also shares a lovely two-hander with Dame Trot: a milk bottle sorting routine in Scene Three where he reads names from a customer record book and each one doubles as the next word in Dame Trot's story about how she met their late father.
+It rewards a pair of actors who can build comic rhythm together, not just trade lines.
+If sibling pairings are what draws you to a script, Beauty and Brian in Beauty and the Beast and Fairy Liquid and Fairy Solid in Pinocchio work on similar ground.

 Dame Trot

-Traditional panto has Jack's mother as the Dame, usually named Dame Trott, and this version sits squarely inside that convention while giving her a proper job to do it through: she runs the dairy, and the milk round supplies half her material.
-That puts her in good company elsewhere in the catalogue, where an occupation gives the Dame something to work rather than just something to wear; Sarah the Cook's restaurant in Dick Whittington runs on the same principle.
+Traditional panto has Jack's mother as the Dame, usually named Dame Trott, and this version sits squarely inside that convention while giving her a proper job to do it through.
+She runs the dairy, and the milk round supplies half her material.
+The Pantomime Dame guide covers why we give every Dame a trade rather than a costume.

-Her best device is 'I've got the feels', the cue line that gets the audience shouting 'You're a fox, Trot!' back at her.
-It's set up as a simple confidence-boosting bit early on, but it is also used twice for real stakes later: once to turn and face down a ghost on the beanstalk (she scares it off rather than the other way round), and again to talk the Giant into eating a tin of baked beans.
-An audience participation gag that actually does something by Act Two, rather than just repeating for its own sake, is the difference between a nice bit and a proper running gag.
+Her best device is 'I've got the feels', the cue line the cast agree on in Scene One, with Princess Jill supplying the response: 'You're a fox, Trot!'
+It's set up as a simple confidence-boosting bit, and then used twice for real stakes later: once to face down a ghost on the beanstalk, where she scares it off rather than the other way round, and again to talk the Giant into eating a tin of baked beans.
+By Act Two the gag is doing real work, which is more than most audience participation bits manage.

 Mrs Blunderbore and Giant Blunderbore

-Blunderbore is the traditional name for the giant at the top of the beanstalk, borrowed originally from Jack the Giant Killer and carried into Jack and the Beanstalk panto so long ago that most audiences take it for granted.
-This script keeps that name for the giant himself, but hands most of the onstage villainy to his mother; Mrs Blunderbore.
-This works to create two baddies that terrify the characters in different ways as well as creating a dynamic between them.
-Traditionally the Giant has a sidekick named Fleshcreep, but by including Mrs Blunderbore as a character of equal (if not more) villainy to the traditional antagonist, it allows her agency and drives the wickedness herself, avoiding the ‘idiot henchman’ that is relied upon in many panto scripts.
+Blunderbore is the traditional name for the giant at the top of the beanstalk, borrowed originally from Jack the Giant Killer and carried into pantomime so long ago that most audiences take it for granted.
+This script keeps that name for the giant himself but hands most of the onstage villainy to his mother, Mrs Blunderbore.
+It gives you two baddies who frighten the other characters in different ways, and a dynamic between them.
+Traditionally the Giant has a sidekick named Fleshcreep; making Mrs Blunderbore an equal, arguably greater, villain instead gives her real agency and lets her drive the wickedness herself, rather than falling back on the idiot henchman so many panto scripts rely on.

 Mrs Blunderbore is the better part for it.
-She delivers the tax demands, negotiates the 'double instead of triple' logic that somehow makes bad news sound like a favour, and stays gleefully pleased with her own wickedness throughout ('I do enjoy being bad, so wonderfully, excellently, deliciously bad').
-Her best prop is a magic harp that sends any man who hears it to sleep and lets her command him, useless on Princess Jill for reasons Mrs Blunderbore can't explain and doesn't try to.
-Keeping the Giant himself mostly a voice and a rare entrance, rather than a constant onstage presence, makes him land harder on the few occasions he does appear, and gives a smaller group an easier build than a fully costumed giant throughout.
+She delivers the tax demands, negotiates the 'double instead of triple' logic that somehow makes bad news sound like a favour, and stays gleefully pleased with her own wickedness throughout ('I do enjoy being bad, so wonderfully, excellently, deliciously bad!').
+Her best exchange is with Princess Jill, who objects that 'it's the 21st century.
+I'll choose who I'll marry, myself!' and gets the reply: 'You don't get a say either.
+Well, you can say no if you want to, but the last person to say no to my boy ended up in a stew, and I don't mean emotionally.'
+Keeping the Giant himself mostly a voice and a rare entrance makes him land harder when he does appear, and gives a smaller group an easier build than a fully costumed giant throughout.

 King Harold, Princess Jill and Rowena Ratzi

-King Harold is pompous in the traditional panto monarch mould ('it is lovely to see me'), and gets one of the script's better slow-burn arcs: he starts the show flirting badly with his own jokes and ends it proposing to Dame Trot, having spent two acts falling for her one dreadful pun at a time.
-Jill pushes back on both her father and Mrs Blunderbore in the same scene ('it's the 21st century, I'll choose who I'll marry, myself'), and gets her own quiet character beat too: held captive with Pat the cow, she vows to go vegan if she makes it home alive.
+King Harold is pompous in the traditional panto monarch mould, entering with 'Hello everybody, it is lovely to see me!', and he gets one of the script's better slow-burn arcs.
+He starts the show flirting badly with his own jokes and ends it proposing to Dame Trot, having spent two acts falling for her one dreadful pun at a time.
+Jill pushes back on both her father and Mrs Blunderbore in the same scene, and gets her own quiet character beat too: held captive with Pat the cow, she vows to go vegan if she makes it home alive.

-Rowena Ratzi, the Royal Reporter, is a completely original character to this version, and she threads through nearly every scene with a running 'breaking news' bit, most of it wildly overblown for what's actually happened.
-It pays off properly right at the end, when the King asks what inspired her to go into journalism and she reveals her father was a royal photographer called Pappa Ratzi, a joke that's been quietly earning its keep the whole show without anyone noticing the setup.
+Rowena Ratzi, the Royal Reporter, is completely original to this version, and she threads through nearly every scene with a running 'breaking news' bit, most of it wildly overblown for what has actually happened.
+She is also the one who delivers the Giant's terms to the court in Scene One, so whoever plays her has to land exposition and comedy in the same breath.
+It all pays off right at the end, when the King asks what inspired her to go into journalism and she reveals her father was a royal photographer called Pappa Ratzi, a joke that has been quietly getting itself ready for the whole show without anyone noticing the setup.

 Pat the Cow and Fairy Haricot

-Pat is written to be played by two actors sharing one cow costume, a reliable source of physical comedy that needs no dialogue to land, and given a genuine say in her own fate when Mrs Blunderbore tries to claim her for the giant's wedding feast, right down to a moo that everyone present agrees is a firm no. It's also worth knowing that most versions of this story name the cow Daisy; giving her a different name of her own is a small but genuine departure from what almost every other production does.
-(And it’s a great punny name too!)
+Pat is written to be played by two actors sharing one cow costume, a reliable source of physical comedy that needs no dialogue to land, and she's given a genuine say in her own fate when Mrs Blunderbore tries to claim her for the giant's wedding feast, right down to a moo that everyone present agrees is a firm no.

-Fairy Haricot and her Bean-Sprites supply the fantastical, magical side of the story once the beanstalk takes hold, working the same way other magical support characters do elsewhere in the catalogue, closer to comic sidekick than solemn guide, in the mould of Jean the Genie in Aladdin and Fairy Sparkles in Cinderella.
+Fairy Haricot and her Bean-Sprites supply the fantastical side of the story once the beanstalk takes hold, working closer to comic sidekick than solemn guide, in the same mould as Fairy Sparkles in Cinderella.

 Who These Jack and the Beanstalk Characters Suit

-With nine named principal roles (plus Pat the Cow) and a flexible ensemble of townsfolk, bean-sprites and monsters, this is one of our small cast scripts.
-If you're weighing it up against other titles then it’s worth browsing the full pantomime script catalogue.
+With nine named principal characters, plus Pat the Cow as a two-person part and a flexible ensemble of townsfolk, bean-sprites and monsters, this is one of our small cast scripts.
+If you're comparing titles, the full catalogue is on our All Scripts page and our home page will point you at everything else.